fspofficial/enderpearltrailss/README.md

 6. The mod will be exported at build/libs (Use the jar without "-sources")

-_This project is under MIT License_
+_This project is under the MIT License_